Licensing - Coronavirus update

 - When we have a completed correct application and payment, we will process the application.
 We may have to issue the licence/permit by email - so please ensure you provide an email address on your application.
 Licences will be sent out via post once normal service has resumed in the office.

-I hope this will assist you during these difficult times and if you have any questions then do not hesitate to contact: email@example.com
+I hope this will assist you during these difficult times and if you have any questions regarding the restrictions or the opening up of the economy then do not hesitate to contact: firstname.lastname@example.org